 If your child attends a private or religious school — and you are not fighting the DOE for a public school placement — your child may still be entitled to free special education services paid for by the city.
 Speech therapy.
 Occupational therapy.
-Special education teacher support services.
+Special Education Teacher Support Services.

 That entitlement is called an IESP: Individualized Education Services Program.